-The world’s greatest trending topic over the last few weeks has been COVID-19.
+The world’s greatest social media trending topic over the last few weeks has been COVID-19.
 We all went from a casual night out with friends to social distancing in a matter of days.
 Amid other closures, restaurants and bars have now been forced to find new ways to operate to avoid the spread of this virus.

 As a marketing agency, we have the responsibility of maintaining a multitude of projects for our clients.
 Times are shifting and we’re constantly getting new updates on protocols and warnings.
 With all of this change comes uncertainty for clients and even internally at your firm.
 That’s why we’ve taken the liberty to list a few thoughts when considering your social media strategy during this pandemic.